google/yapf/HACKING.md

 ## Testing and building redistributables locally

-YAPF uses tox 3 to test against multiple python versions simultaneouslt and to build redistributables.
+YAPF uses tox 3 to test against multiple python versions and to build redistributables.

-Tox will opportunistically use pyenv environments to test if available.
+Tox will opportunistically use pyenv environments when available.
 To configure pyenv run the following in bash:

 ```bash